 They also offer something called content seeding which involves promoting a sale, campaign or deal for a specific brand via social media exclusively.
 Often times, they usually take place on facebook or twitter and most of these pay around $40 or so.
-Sponsored content opportunities are often from big brands across the board, but many of them include lifestyle brands, home brands, electronic brands, beauty brands, even video games, so there is something to fit almost every blogger’s niche.
+Sponsored content opportunities are often from big brands across the board, but many of them include lifestyle brands, home brands, electronic brands, beauty brands, and even video games.
+There is something to fit every blogger’s niche.

-- RewardStyle.
 Reward Style is my favorite affiliate network because it’s so seamless.
 You will find (if you haven’t already) that many affiliate networks require you to sign up with each brand individually and go to their specific brand page in the affiliate manager in order to get links.
 For RewardStyle, once you sign up and are accepted, all of their brands are at your disposal.
-This is the perfect affiliate network if you happen to blog about fashion, shopping, sales, etc. and you want to input affiliate links into your posts.
-They have a TON of websites you can use including those from big brands like Nordstrom, Net-A-Porter, Sephora, and more.
-The payout threshold for this network is $100 and they pay out 2 times per month so as long as you have $100+ each time, you’ll receive a payout via paypal.
-The only downside to this network is commissions can take up to 120 days to clear so your payment threshold might take a few months before you see any of the money you make.
+This is the perfect affiliate network for anyone because they have TONS of brands within their network!
+Anyone from home brands to fashion brands, shops, department stores, and more.

 Link Share is my second favorite affiliate network for the simple reason that it’s easy to use and find what you’re looking for (not easy on affiliate networks – many are SO hard to navigate!) and the payout threshold is lower than most affiliate networks.
 For affiliate networks, you have to make a certain dollar amount before they will cash you out.
 My LS account is set to $20 so I can cash out pretty often.